What Should a Workplace Code of Conduct Include?

 A conduct document must begin with clarity.

-Clarity at the start prevents misinterpretation later.
+As a result, clarity at the start prevents misinterpretation later.

 Standards of Professional Behaviour

-Professional behaviour should never be left to assumption.
+Professional behaviour should never rely on assumption.

 Ethical Conduct and Integrity Expectations

-Ethical challenges rarely come with simple answers.
+Ethical challenges rarely offer simple answers.

 Anti-Harassment and Fair Treatment Guidelines